-Recommended Prerequisite: None 4 Credits Elective Courses or 4 credits Applied Skills Does NOT count for credit in ADULT Graduation Program
+Recommended Prerequisite: None 4 Credits Elective Courses or 4 credits Applied Skills

 ECONOMICS 12

 Economics 12 provides students with opportunities to analyze the effects of economic activity on our society, the nation, and the global community.
 Students will gain an understanding of the principles behind government and social policies.
 The study of economics will give students an understanding of personal, professional, and business decisions regarding the allocation of resources they will be required to make throughout their lives.
 As well, the study of current economic developments, trends and issues will enable students to improve their educational and career choices.